On the Motivic Homotopy Type of Algebraic Stacks: Applications to Motivic homotopy theory of algebraic stack

-Fix a base field $k$.
+Let $k$ be a field.
 Let $Sm/k$ denote the category of smooth schemes over $k$.
-Let $\Delta^{op}PSh(Sm/k)$ be the category of simplicial presheaves on $Sm/k$. $\Delta^{op}PSh(Sm/k)$ has a local model structure with respect to the Nisnevich topology (see \cite{Jar}).
+Let $\Delta^{op}PSh(Sm/k)$ be the category of simplicial presheaves on $Sm/k$.
+Then $\Delta^{op}PSh(Sm/k)$ has a local model structure with respect to the Nisnevich topology (see \cite{Jar}).
 A morphism $f:X\rightarrow Y$ in $\Delta^{op}PSh(Sm/k)$ is a weak equivalence if the induced morphisms on stalks (for the Nisnevich topology) are weak equivalences of simplicial sets.
 Cofibrations are monomorphisms, and fibrations are characterised by the right lifting property.

 We Bousfield localise this model structure with respect to the class of maps $X\times \A^1\rightarrow X$ (see \cite[3.2]{MV}).
 The resulting model structure is called the Nisnevich motivic model structure.
 Denote by $\mathcal{H}(k)$ the resulting homotopy category.
 This is the (unstable) $\A^1$-homotopy category for smooth schemes over $k$.